Teyras/MT/stability_report/text.md

 # Stability of Time Measurements in Virtualized Environments

-The objective of our experiment is to verify that the results of time measurements performed on virtual machines tend to be less stable than those performed with direct access to the hardware.
+The objective of our experiment is to verify the claim that the results of time measurements performed on virtual machines tend to be less stable than those performed with direct access to the hardware.
 In this context, less stable means that the measured values tend to differ when the experiment is repeated.
 We also